Past Perfect Simple vs Past Perfect Continuous

 subject + had been + verb + ing

-1. We use past perfect continuous to show that an action started in the past and continued up until another action took place.
+1. We use past perfect progressive to show that an action started in the past and continued up until another action took place.

 - They had been playing football when George broke his leg.